ilyasa1211/ilyasa1211/README.md

 I've lot of experiences as Backend Engineer, but I'd like to call myself as a Solo Game Developer

-*   🧠  I'm learning.
-ML?
-Game Physics?
-Backend Related?
-That's right and also don't forget about Drawing.
-Those skills are needed for creating games!
+*   🧠  I'm learning ML, Game Physics, Backend Related, Drawing.
+Those skills are needed for creating my dream games.